AndreaScorr/ScorranoAndrea_RT1_assignment/README.md

                 # Add the token's code to the list
                 tokens.append(token.info.code)

-    # Print the list of collected tokens
-    Print(tokens)

     # Create two copies of the list of tokens for different purposes
     tokenToApproach = CopyList(tokens)